-- 87105.
-The rights to life and security of the person include the right to access reasonable necessary and appropriate healthcare within a reasonable time. - 88106.
-Sections 14, 17, 18 and 45 of the Act prevent or severely limit the development and availability of private health care to ordinary British Columbians. - 89107.
+- 105. The rights to life and security of the person include the right to access necessary and appropriate healthcare within a reasonable time. - 106.
+Sections 14, 17, 18 and 45 of the Act prevent or severely limit the development and availability of private health care to ordinary British Columbians. - 107.
 The combined effect of sections.
-14, 17, 18, and 45 of the Act, directly or indirectly, is to impede the ability of ordinary British Columbians to access health care of a reasonable standard within a reasonable time. - 90108.
-Under section 17 of the Act, enrolled medical practitioners cannot bill patients directly for a medical service that would be a "benefit" or for "materials, consultations, procedures, use of an office, clinic [...] that relate to the rendering of the benefit", unless the medical practitioner is not enrolled or has opted to bill patients directly.
+14, 17, 18, and 45 of the Act, directly or indirectly, is to impede the ability of ordinary British Columbians to access health care of a reasonable standard within a reasonable time. - 108.
+Under section 17 of the Act, enrolled medical practitioners cannot bill patients directly for a medical service that would be a "benefit" or for "materials, consultations,

-- 91109.
-Pursuant to paragraph 18(3) of the Act, a medical practitioner who has opted under section 14 to be paid directly by patients, cannot charge facilities fees. - 92110.
-Although, in theory, a medical practitioner who is not enrolled would have the liberty to charge facility fees, except in the circumstances described in paragraph 18(2) of the Act, the prohibition on private medical insurance under section 45 of the Act renders access to private medical care illusory for ordinary British Columbians who would not have the financial means to pay for the real cost of private medical services.
-The net effect is that, for the fiscal year 2010-2011, MSP only had 5 non enrolled physicians. - 93111.
+- procedures, use of an office, clinic [...] that relate to the rendering of the benefit", unless the medical practitioner is not enrolled or has opted to bill patients directly. - 109.
+Pursuant to paragraph 18(3) of the Act, a medical practitioner who has opted under section 14 to be paid directly by patients, cannot charge facilities fees. - 110.
+Although, in theory, a medical practitioner who is not enrolled would have the liberty to charge facility fees, except in the circumstances described in paragraph 18(2) of the Act, the prohibition on private medical insurance under section 45 of the Act renders access to private medical care illusory for ordinary British Columbians who would not have the financial means to pay for the real cost of private medical services. - 111.
 For consultations and surgeries within the public health care system, the fees for the surgeon or specialist physician are covered by MSP while the cost of the hospital facilities is covered by the Government through the Hospital Insurance Act.
-The costs associated with operating a medical facility and purchasing surgical and diagnostic equipment are tremendous. - 94112.
-Sections 14, 17, and 18 of the Act have the effect of very significantly limiting the options for medical practitioners in terms of offering private medical services to ordinary British Columbians, other than Preferred Beneficiaries, because in their case, independent medical practitioners cannot off-set the operational costs of running a private clinic. - 95113.
-Most medical practitioners in independent medical facilities, such as those at the Surgery Centre and SRC, are enrolled medical practitioners which means that they may provide services in public facilities, and also in independent facilities but in the latter case only for Preferred Beneficiaries and other patients not subject to the restrictions of the Act. - 96114.
+The costs associated with operating a medical facility and purchasing surgical and diagnostic equipment are tremendous. - 112.
+Sections 14, 17, and 18 of the Act have the effect of very significantly limiting the options for medical practitioners in terms of offering private medical services to ordinary British Columbians, other than Preferred Beneficiaries, because in their case, independent medical practitioners cannot off-set the operational costs of running a private clinic. - 113.
+Most medical practitioners in independent medical facilities, such as those at the Surgery Centre and SRC, are enrolled medical practitioners which means that they may provide services in public facilities, and also in independent facilities but in the latter case only for Preferred Beneficiaries and other patients not subject to the restrictions of the Act. - 114.
 Because of the restrictions of the Act on direct and extra-billing, combined with the prohibition of private insurance, private medical practitioners in British Columbia are prohibited or seriously limited in offering needed medical care to a large segment of the population.
 The most important consequences of those measures are felt by ordinary